-You can create orchestration rules in USM Anywhere that automatically trigger a Palo Alto Networks Panorama response action when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alarms Alarms provide notification of an event or sequence of events that require attention or investigation., or vulnerabilities A known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. match the criteria that you specify.
+You can create orchestration rules in USM Anywhere that automatically trigger a Palo Alto Networks Panorama response action when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., alarms Alarms provide notification of an event or sequence of events that require attention or investigation., or vulnerabilities A known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. match the criteria that you specify.
 After you create a rule, new events, alarms, or vulnerabilities that match the rule, conditions will trigger the Panorama response action to initiate the response action.
 The rule does not trigger for existing events, alarms, or vulnerabilities.

 You can create a new rule as follows:

 From the Rules page: The Rules page provides access to all of your orchestration rules.
 The Orchestration Rules list includes suppression rules, alarm rules,